ripaclub/sphinxsearch/README.md

 * `boolean`

-  SphinxQL does not have a native boolean type, however if you try to use a PHP bool when SphinxQL expects an integer the driver will cast the value to `0` or `1` respectively.
+  SphinxQL does not have a native boolean type, however if you try to use a PHP bool the library and the driver will cast the value to `0` or `1` respectively.

 * `integer`

+  PHP native integers work properly when SphinxQL expects an `uint`.
+Note that strings containing integers do not work in filters (i.e. `WHERE` clause).
-  Both integer number and string containing integer work properly when SphinxQL expects an `uint` (WARNING: PHP integers are signed, instead SphinxQL supports UNSIGNED integers and UNIX timestamp)
+  WARNING: PHP integers are signed, instead SphinxQL supports only UNSIGNED integers and UNIX timestamp

 * `float`